postlight/trimmings/docs/features.md

 layout: default
 title: Features
 ---
-Trim offers many features for adding rich interaction to your static HTML.
-Most features are enabled by adding `data-trim-*` attributes to interactive elements like buttons and links.
+Trimmings offers many features for adding rich interaction to your static HTML.
+Most features are enabled by adding `data-trimmings-*` attributes to interactive elements like buttons and links.
 Some, like [Current]({{site.baseurl}}/features/current), listen for changes to the current page and add classes to specific elements automatically.
 Refer to the pages below for more details on each feature.

 [Autosubmit]({{site.baseurl}}/features/autosubmit): Submit your form automatically when a field changes.